State Temple of the Martial God

-The horse-god takes the form of a soldier who looks after the horses.
-Because Guan-Gong was always assisted in his work by horses, his followers build this temple to show their respect and appreciation.
+The horse god takes the form of a soldier who looks after the horses.
+Since Guan Gong was always assisted in his work by horses, his followers built this temple to show their respect and appreciation.

 History

-The temple was built in 1663 by Zheng Jing, eldest son of Koxinga.
+The temple was built in 1663 by Zheng Jing, the eldest son of Koxinga.
 It was renovated, modified, and expanded in 1690.
-It was renovated and expanded once more which leads to its present form in 1716.
-A shrine for 3 generations of Guan Yu's family was added in 1725 for their worship, and in 1727, the temple's status was elevated to that of an official temple.
+It was renovated and expanded once more in 1716, leading to its present form.
+A shrine for 3 generations of Guan Yu's family was added in 1725 for their worship, and in 1727 the temple's status was elevated to that of an official temple.

 Features

-The State Temple of the Martial God is a typical Southern Ming building style temple, a building style that could be found in Fujian Province around the Ming dynasty.
+The State Temple of the Martial God is a typical Southern Min (Hokkien) building style temple, an architectural style that could be found in Fujian Province around the Ming dynasty.

 Wall

-The first noticeable feature of this temple is the long, high, red wall along Yung-Fu Road, called a “horseback style wall”, named for its appearance which is similar to a horse's bare back.
+A major feature of the temple is its long, high, red wall along Yung-Fu Road, called a “horseback style wall”, named for its appearance which is similar to a horse's bare back.

 Five Roofs

 Looking above the wall, five different kinds of roofs are visible.

-The style of the most decorated one is called “swallows tail” and is also typical of the “Southern Ming” building style.
+The style of the most decorated one is called “swallows tail” and is also typical of the Hokkien architecture.

 As with other traditional temples, the roofs of Tainan Sacrificial Rites Martial Temple also decorated with dragons.

 Door Knobs

-At the main entrance of the temple, there are three red doors.
+There are three red doors at the main entrance of the temple.

-The larger, central door is decorated with 72 studs, and the other two smaller doors have 54 studs in each.
+The largest central door is decorated with 72 studs, and the other two smaller doors have 54 studs each.

-These are all multiples of 9 as “9” is a royal symbolic number, and this temple was previously the palace of Koxinga and Prince of Ningjing, members of the Ming royal family who retreated to Taiwan in the dying days of the Ming dynasty.
+These are all multiples of 9, which is a royal symbolic number, and the temple was previously the palace of Koxinga and Prince of Ningjing, members of the Ming royal family who retreated to Taiwan in the dying days of the Ming dynasty.